martinbudden/MaybeCube/MC350/readme.md

 ## Read this before you order parts

-2020, 2040 etc aluminium comes in variants with differing sized center holes - some are suitable for tapping for an an M5 bolt and some are suitable for tapping for an M6 bolt.
+**Extrusion:** 2020, 2040 etc aluminium comes in variants with differing sized center holes - some are suitable for tapping for an an M5 bolt and some are suitable for tapping for an M6 bolt.
 It doesn't really matter which you use, but ensure you buy the bolts that correspond to your extrusion size.
 These build instructions assume M5 bolts, if your extrusion requires M6 bolts then the 10mm and 12mm buttonhead M5 bolts should be replaced with M6 bolts.

-The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
+**Z-motor and leadscrew:** The motor for the Z-axis has an integrated lead screw: in the *Parts List* the length specified is the length that protrudes from the motor.
 Some suppliers specify the total length of the lead screw, that is including the part that is inside the motor, so check how your supplier specifies the part before ordering.
 Another option is to order a motor with a lead screw that is too long and cut to size, note however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.

-For the MC350 variant I have specified a Voron Trident build plate (this is an 250x250mm aluminium tooling plate drilled for a
+**Build plate:** For the MC350 variant I have specified a Voron Trident build plate (this is an 250x250mm aluminium tooling plate drilled for a
 3-point fixing) and a silicone heating pad.
 A cheapr alternative would be an Ender-style 235x235mm print bed with 4 fixing bolts.

+**Sliding T-nuts and hammer nuts:** Sliding T-nuts and hammer nuts are somewhat interchangeable.
+I find T-nuts easier to use: sometimes it can be to get a hammer nut to "bite".
+Hammer nuts allow more flexibility: they can always be added or removed without disassembling the frame.
+Genenerally hammer nuts can be replaced with sliding T-nuts, as long as it is done early enough in the assembly.
+Sliding T-nuts can always be replaced with hammer nuts.

+**Washers/shims:** Standard M4 washers are 1mm thick.
+Where "M4 x 9mm x 0.5mm" washers are specified, these may be ordered as "M4 shims".

+**Side panels and base:** These are specified as "CNC routed parts" in the parts list, for the convenience of those with access to a CNC.
+CNC routing is not required, the only "machining" required is to drill holes for attachment to the frame, which can easily be done with a hand drill.

 This is a full build, some parts can be omitted to save cost, in particular: